-Artwork types may include, but are not limited to: sculpture, mural/painting, tile mosaic, mixed media, photography and digital works.
+The artwork must be original and designed and fabricated for the Public Art Across Maryland program.
+The artwork type may include, but not be limited to: sculpture, mural/painting, tile mosaic, mixed media, photography, and digital works.
 The artwork may also be functional amenities such as: benches, bike racks, creative way-finding, fences, screens, gateways, lightworks, awnings, and trellises.

-Following conservation work, the artwork must be permanent, intended for the public realm, and may be sited in or on any interior or exterior space accessible to the public, such as: parks and trails, plazas, sidewalks, community centers, libraries, schools and local government buildings.
+The artwork may be temporary or permanent but must be intended for the public realm, and may be sited in or on any interior or exterior space accessible to the public, such as: parks and trails, plazas, sidewalks, community centers, libraries, schools and local government buildings.

-Applicants are required to do their own research into local regulations, permissions, and permitting requirements for re-siting, relocating, and/or conserving work on public or private property.
+Applicants are required to do their own research into local regulations, permissions, and permitting requirements for siting and installing artwork(s) on public or private property.